 In general terms, Zionism refers to the national movement for the return of the Jewish people to their homeland (the process of aliyah) and the resumption of Jewish sovereignty in the Land of Israel.
-So a “Zionist” is a Jew who supports the establishment of a Jewish state in the Land of Israel (irrespective of where he or she lives).
-Moreover, some believe the Jewish state could be part of any partition of the land – as in the 1947 UN Partition Plan, link.
+But Zionism means different things to different people.
+“Political Zionism” has a purely secular objective.
+Whilst “Zionist Jews” (Mainstream Orthodox Jews) are not political, they support the establishment of a Jewish state in the Land of Israel.
+They see the formation of the Jewish State of Israel as accelerating the process of redemption, with themselves playing a major role in doing God’s will by serving the state.
+They see Zionism as the idea that Jews can self-determine in the land of Israel before Moshiach (the Messiah) arrives.

 See also Meaning of ‘Zion’

-Lawyer and writer Theodor Herzl (1860-1904) is credited as being the ‘father’ of Zionism.
+Lawyer and writer Theodor Herzl, 1860-1904 (pictured) is credited as being the ‘father’ of Zionism.
 More accurately, he was the father of political Zionism since he was a secular, non-Hebrew speaking, cosmopolitan intellectual who proposed a secular/political solution to the Jewish problem.
 So at the outset, Zionism had strong secular roots since Herzl himself did not believe in or practice the Torah.

 Antisemitism in Europe convinced Herzl that the Jewish problem needed a national and political solution and that Jews needed their own Jewish state.
 In 1896 he published “Judenstaat” (“The Jewish State“) and he convened the First Zionist Congress in Basle, Switzerland in 1897.
 He later claimed, link: